Jenna-Zhao/American_income_distribution/README.md

-# American_income_distribution
+# American income distribution and dynamics

 <!-- badges: start -->

 <!-- badges: end -->

-This project aims to provide a visualization of the distribution of American income for both U.S. and state level.
+This project aims to provide a visualization of the distribution and dynamics of American income for both U.S. and state level.

 -   For U.S. level, we compared the percentile of total compensation for all workers with prime-age workers from 2005 to 2019.